All Episodes

 We're getting things done.

-You know, you can have times when you're working very hard and not getting things done.
+You know, you're going to have times when you're working very hard and not getting things done.

 But we're getting a lot done.